-This is not who we are,” said the patient and ever-decent Austrian President Alexander Van der Bellen (VdB), speaking to the nation as the Ibiza scandal broke in May 2019.
-An incriminating video, showing then Vizekanzler Heinz-Christian Strache promising fat state contracts in return for political media support, had just been released to the press.
+This is not who we are,” said the patient and ever-decent Austrian President Alexander Van der Bellen (VdB) .
+He was speaking to the nation right after the Ibiza scandal broke in May 2019.
+An incriminating video, showing then Vizekanzler Heinz-Christian Strache promising state contracts in return for media support, had just been published.
 VdB was doing his best to soothe the soul of a shocked nation, suggesting (with a nod to Jean-Paul Sartre) that somehow, it’s other people who are corrupt.
-It was likely the right thing to say at the time, but a review of the last hundred years or more suggests that Austria has always had its fair share of scandal and corruption.
+It was likely the right thing to say at the time.
+However, a review of the last hundred years or more suggests that Austria (be it with the MS Lucona or Ibiza Scandals) has always had its fair share of corruption.
 It would be disingenuous to expect otherwise.

 So step right this way, for a historical tour of some of the best.

-Loschek’s spontaneous impression that the couple had been poisoned was the first report to reach the imperial parents, and the Court immediately morphed this to heart attack.
+Loschek’s reported his first impression, that the couple had succumbed to poison, to the imperial parents.
+The Court immediately morphed this to heart attack.
 As Mary’s distraught mother, Baroness Helene, was finally admitted to see the Empress, she was coolly told: “Just remember, it was a heart attack.”
-Rudolf’s body was laid out in a bronze casket, Mary’s was dumped in a laundry basket until the family took it away under cover of darkness.
+The servants laid Rudolf’s body out in a bronze casket but dumped Mary’s in a laundry basket for the family to take it away under cover of darkness.
 The beautiful Sissi, her star-spangled coiffeur gracing a thousand candy boxes, was cold as ice when it came to Staatsräson.
 And for good reasons.

 QAnon Would Be Proud